Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 For the DNA sequence that you have chosen to study, can you find the following information?

-Question | Please write you answer in this space
+Question | Please write you answer in this space (it may be useful for your coursework)
 -------- | --------------------------------------
 Where did this DNA sample come from? |
 What method was used to sequence the DNA?   |